 Frank E. Petersen Jr., suffered continual racial indignities as a military enlistee in the 1950s, which started with a recruiter who forced him to retake a Navy entrance exam after being accused of cheating the first time.
-At one point in his training, he was flunked by his instructor who predicted he would never be allowed, or be capable to fly.
+After acing the exam, Petersen was told by the requiter that he would make a "great steward".

 Peterson never gave in, and went on to become the first black United States Marine Corps Aviator, the first black person in command of a fighter squadron (the Black Knights).
 And eventually, become the first black general in the United States Marine Corps.

 Petersen retired from the Marine Corps in 1988 after 38 years of service.
-"At the time of his retirement he was by date of aviator designation the senior ranking aviator in the U.S. Marine Corps and the United States Navy with respective titles of 'Silver Hawk' and 'Gray Eagle'.
+"At the time of his retirement he was by date of aviator designation, the senior ranking aviator in the U.S. Marine Corps, and the United States Navy with respective titles of 'Silver Hawk' and 'Gray Eagle'.

-Frank E Peterson Jr. flew west at his home in Stevensville, Md., near Annapolis on August 27th, 2015 .
+Frank E Peterson Jr. flew west at his home in Stevensville, Md., near Annapolis on August 25th, 2015 .
 He was 83 years of age.

-The first "cutting of steel" took place in April 2016, and on March 30th 2016, the Keel was laid for the United States Navy Arleigh Burke-class Flight 11A Guided Missile Destroyer named USS Frank E. Petersen Jr. (DDG-121)
+The first "cutting of steel" took place in April 2016, and on March 30th 2017, the Keel was laid for the United States Navy Arleigh Burke-class Flight 11A Guided Missile Destroyer named USS Frank E. Petersen Jr. (DDG-121)